-- RxOnly (Default) Mirror only received traffic. - TxOnly Mirror only transmitted traffic. - Both Mirror both received and transmitted traffic.
+- RxOnly Mirror only received traffic.
+This is the default value. - TxOnly Mirror only transmitted traffic. - Both Mirror both received and transmitted traffic.

 Specify the source port, the traffic type to be mirrored, and the target port, then click Add to List.
 The mirror session is displayed in the text box.